WicioW/RequestCounter/README.md

 - Add retry and/or circuit breaker for GitHub API calls.
 - Implement caching for GitHub API calls.
 - Update the value of REQUEST_COUNT in the database asynchronously, for example, using events.

+## Additional Information
+### Local Development
+1. Database - For local development purposes, simply run `docker-compose up`.
+2. Rest API - In the `http` package, there are files for testing the API.
+You can import them into Postman or use them in the IntelliJ IDEA IDE.
+### Tests
+1. There are integration tests for the database using `testcontainers`.
+To run them, you need to have Docker installed.